 Blue Pig Tavern

-As for the food… I ordered the Cape May Sea Side Omelet.
+As for my breakfast, I ordered the Cape May Sea Side Omelet.
 Since crab and asparagus were in season, why not have it all wrapped up in an omelet ladened with hollandaise sauce?
 The omelet was fresh and excellent, I enjoyed every bite.
-The breakfast potatoes were crispy on the outside and seasoned perfectly.
-The English Muffin was an English Muffn, no biggie but the coffee was great.
+The breakfast potatoes were crispy on the outside, and seasoned perfectly.
+The English Muffin was an English Muffin, no biggie but the coffee was great.